Research-as-a-Code/Research_as_a_Code/memories/MILVUS_CONNECTIVITY_ISSUE.md

 ### Blocked By: 🔴 **Milvus Deployment Issue**

-This is an infrastructure problem affecting **all RAG queries** (not just UDF), and is **easily fixable** with one of the solutions above.
+This is an infrastructure problem affecting **all RAG queries** (not just UDR), and is **easily fixable** with one of the solutions above.

 ---

-**Conclusion**: The UDF (Universal Deep Research) feature is a **complete success**.
-The Milvus connectivity issue is a separate, solvable infrastructure problem that affects the entire RAG pipeline, not specific to UDF.
+**Conclusion**: The UDR (Universal Deep Research) feature is a **complete success**.
+The Milvus connectivity issue is a separate, solvable infrastructure problem that affects the entire RAG pipeline, not specific to UDR.